 See UK Gov and ICO links for GDPR compliance, post Brexit Transition period, that come into play 1st January 2021.

-31.12.20 Brexit, what does it mean for data protection law? brexit what does it mean for data protection law.
+31.12.20 Brexit, what does it mean for data protection law? useful links for retailers.
 Published by UK SWIFTERM

 31.12.20 Keep data flowing from the EEA to the UK – interactive tool Data protection at the end of the transition period/keep data flowing from the EEA to the UK – interactive tool/.
 Published by UK ICO